Not so fast: critics question Vietnam road project, World Bank

 “We have heard reports about Bitexco’s political connections but we think we are dealing with the government of Vietnam and its private sector and that is the important thing for us.”

-Manila North is a unit of Philippine conglomerate Metro Pacific Investments Corp (MPI.PS), which in turn is a subsidiary of Hong Kong-based First Pacific Co (0142.HK).
+Manila North is a unit of Philippine conglomerate Metro Pacific Investments Corp, which in turn is a subsidiary of Hong Kong-based First Pacific Co.

 Other investors have mixed feelings about the inaugural PPP deal.
 On one hand, it’s a liberal leap from preferential treatment for state-owned enterprises (SOEs) that have stifled competition.
 The flip side, they say, is the PPPs could instead foster a culture of crony capitalism that foreign firms cannot compete with.